d33paks1ngh/Namastey_React/readme.md

 - Redux store is logically divided into partition and each partition hold the data / information regarding different component and each partition is called as slice.

 - how redux works
   let us consider an example of adding an item in card from the menu page.

 - when we click on the add button it depatches an action which call a function() (reducer function) and that function changes/updates the slice.

 - After making update in the slice we can read the slice using the SELECTOR .
 - Selection helps us to read the inforamtion of tha Slice.
 - The process of modifying the Store/Slice and reading the updating the info on the card is called as Subscribing to the store.

 # Redux Toolkit

 - Part_04 Lets Build Our Store
 - Install @reduxjs/toolkit and react-redux
-- build our store
+- build our store using configeStore() import from @redux/toolkit.
-- Connect ourstore to app
+- Connect ourstore to app using Provider import from react-redux.
-- Slice (cardSlice)
+- create Slice (cardSlice) create slice using createSlice() function which takes name of the slice and initialState and reducers.
+- Connect your slice to the Store.
-- Dispatch Action
+- Dispatch Action using useDispatch Hook.
-- Selector (read data)
+- Selector - Read the data of the Store using useSelector() hook import from react-redux